 Veterinary assistants are entry-level workers who serve as support staff for veterinary technicians and veterinarians.
 They perform basic administrative duties such as answering phones, maintaining patient records and ordering office supplies.
 Additional responsibilities of a veterinary assistant include basic animal care tasks like feeding, bathing, administering medications and keeping kennels clean.
 They may also help sterilize exam rooms and equipment in between patients.

 On the other hand, the lack of formal credentialing can make it difficult to demonstrate your qualifications to potential employers.
 Though not required, veterinary assisting certification courses do exist and can improve your odds of getting hired.
-Unfortunately, many of them are designed and taught by people with little knowledge of veterinary medicine.

 As you might expect, opportunities to earn and advance as a veterinary assistant are somewhat limited compared to roles that require a higher level of education.
 While the average annual pay for veterinary assistants hovers around $28,500, jobs in this field are anticipated to grow at a much-faster-than-average rate of 19% over the next decade.